 - are thinking to grow the corporation they’re representing

 Once they’ve reached their goals, a Corporate Venture Capital firm may look to exit.

 How and when investors exit depends on how you see your business growing.
 Which, of course, makes planning for attracting the right type of finance in the first place even more crucial.

-For more information on the different finance types, check out our Finance FinderLink opens in a new window.
+For more information on the different finance types, check out our Finance FinderLink opens in a new windowLink opens in a new window.